Your privacy is important to us

 Why is the information collected and how is it used?

-- to process a request for another RAA product or service (eg holiday booking, vehicle inspection, security system);
+- to process a request for another RAA product or service (e.g. holiday booking, vehicle inspection, security system etc.);

-- to process an insurance proposal or renewal and assess the extent of insurance risk and determine the appropriate premium;
+- to process an insurance proposal or renewal, assess the extent of insurance risk and determine the appropriate premium;

 - to assist us determining your entitlements under your policy of insurance, in the event of a claim;

-- to service and administer existing RAA membership entitlements;
+- to service and administer existing Road Service entitlements;

-- to ensure you are aware of various membership benefits and to offer specific products and services we feel may be of particular interest to you, and;
+- to ensure you are aware of various membership benefits and to offer specific products and services we feel may be of particular interest to you;

 - to satisfy legal requirements.

-In most cases we only collect information about you, directly from you, however there are circumstances where this is impractical, eg RAA membership purchased as a gift, where multiple persons are linked or related to a particular membership and in cases involving joint insurance of property under an insurance policy issued by RAA Insurance.
+In most cases, we only collect information about you directly from you either in person, in writing, email, through our online services and by telephone.
+However, there are circumstances where this is impractical such as where a Road Service product is purchased as a gift, where multiple persons are linked or related to a particular road service product and in cases involving joint insurance of property/car under an insurance policy issued by RAA Insurance.
+In some circumstances, we may also collect your personal information from:

 What if you don't want to provide certain personal information?

-RAA only seeks information that we believe is necessary to undertake a specific transaction or function, therefore, refusal to supply requested details may delay or prevent us from satisfying your request, be it a membership application, insurance proposal or insurance claim.
+RAA only collects information that we believe is necessary to undertake a specific transaction or function.
+Therefore, refusal to supply requested details may delay or prevent us from satisfying your request, be it a Road Service application, insurance proposal or insurance claim application for one of our other services.

 Disclosure of personal information